seehorne/GetGrinnected/written reports/sprint 1/sprint-journal.md

 ####  Changes to prototype

+No changes made prior to demo with Ella.
+(Was completed in the same class period).

 ### Classmate Ella Berman
 #### When: 2/21/2025

 #### Narrative describing the test

-What roles did each team member play during the test?
+#### What roles did each team member play during the test?

 - almond was the Computer
 - Anthony was the Note Taker
 - Ellie, Ethan, Budhil and Michael were Facilitators

-Which user stories were activated?
+#### Which user stories were activated?

-- We focused on user stories about being a non-power user, interacting with the parts of the UI that
+We focused on user stories about being a non-power user, interacting with the parts of the UI that

-Additional notes describing the session, e.g. observations of the test user's behavior.
-- TO DO

 #### Feedback from tester